Esri/esri-leaflet/README.md

 **Currently Esri Leaflet is in development but is open to contributions.
 IT should be thought of a beta or preview.**

+There are [loads of demos](http://esri.github.io/esri-leaflet/demo/) showing difference features of Esri Leaflet as well as how Esri Leaflet might integrate with [geoservices-js](https://github.com/Esri/geoservices-js) and [Terraformer](https://github.com/esri/Terraformer) libraries.
+[Check out the demos](http://esri.github.io/esri-leaflet/demo/)

 ### Basemaps
 You can quickly access ArcGIS basemaps with the `L.esri.BasemapLayer(key, options)` layer.
 The `key` parameter should be one of the following keys.